compts/structkit/UPGRADE_GUIDE.md

 # Upgrade Guide
-In this upcoming release 1.4.9, we are changing the order arguments for the following fuction
+In this upcoming release 1.4.9, we are changing the order arguments for the following function

 - getData
-- jsonToArray
+- jsonNEWArray
 - mapGetData
 - setData
 - selectInData